 Autoimmune Conditions That Cause Digestive Problems

-There are autoimmune disorders which can contribute to digestive issues.
+There are many autoimmune disorders which can contribute to digestive issues.
 This may include, but are not limited to, the following:

 Ulcerative Colitis is an inflammatory bowel disease (IBD) that causes inflammation and sores (ulcers) in the digestive tract, specifically the innermost lining of the large intestine, colon, and rectum.

 Crohn’s disease is another IBD that causes inflammation of the digestive tract.
 It can lead to fatigue, weight loss, malnutrition, abdominal pain, and severe diarrhea.

 Irritable bowel syndrome, or IBS, is common and affects the large intestine.
 Only a small number of people have severe signs and symptoms which include bloating, pain in the abdomen, cramping, gas, and diarrhea or constipation, or both.

 The functional medicine approach is patient centered and highly individualized.
 It’s far from just treating symptoms and summarizing those symptoms as a diagnosis.
 Instead, it’s about partnering with patients to investigate what is really happening under the surface of their bodies.
 It’s about treating the patient, and not the symptoms.